SamBroner/backgrounder/README.md

 ## Set up
 ### Start
-Run the following and then walk through the command prompt!
+Run the following and then walk through the command prompt.
+To change the zip code just run this again.

     npm install
     npm run start